Ehlers Danlos syndrome hypermobility type – Hypermobility Spectrum Disorder in children

 This article will offer an understanding, a possible explanation of the problem of hEDS, and a possible path of treatment.

 Below is a story: It is a summary because the original story was very long and very complex.

-I never heard of Ehlers Danlos Syndrome.
+We never heard of Ehlers Danlos Syndrome.
 Finally, after six years of looking for answers, bouncing from doctor to doctor, someone said Ehlers Danlos Syndrome.

 Here is the story, I added some comments.

 - Our daughter is a teenager.
 For the last six years, she has suffered from one chronic illness to the next.
 She has a long story.
-For the first time a doctor, our new rheumatologist suggested that all the health challenges our daughter was facing could be Ehlers Danlos Syndrome.
+For the first time, a doctor, our new rheumatologist suggested that all the health challenges our daughter was facing could be Ehlers Danlos Syndrome.
 We never heard of Ehlers Danlos Syndrome.